Arc676/SpammerTyper/README.md

 ## About

 SpammerTyper was created for the [Open Jam 2018](https://itch.io/jam/open-jam-2018).
+Theme: Spam to win.

 ## Licensing

 Project available under GPLv3.
 See `LICENSE` for full license text.
+Orx game engine available under the Zlib license (see [the repository](https://github.com/orx/orx) for details).